 One spectacular thing about St. Louis is that it's fairly affordable and one of the most budget-friendly cities in America.
 Downtown St. Louis is going to be pretty pricey, especially during peak season (May to August), and when the Cardinals are playing at Busch Stadium.
-Hotels in surrounding neighborhoods, such as Hampton or Maryland Heights, may be a little further out but they offer cheaper prices.
+Hotels in surrounding neighborhoods, such as Hampton or Maryland Heights, maybe a little further out but they offer cheaper prices.
 Across the river, too, you'll find cheaper hotels, such as in Collinsville or Caseyville.
 However, if you're going to be splitting the cost of a room with several friends, you can maybe afford to get a little closer to the action and pay a few more bucks extra apiece.
-It's a trade off but sometimes, being closer is worth it.
+It's a trade-off but sometimes, being closer is worth it.
 And really, the more expensive hotels aren't bad considering what you have to pay even in Chicago.

 Here's where it gets really interesting.
 Many of St. Louis' top attractions, the ones everyone talks about, are free!
-There are a few that are worth seeing that require an admission, but your group can absolutely see what St. Louis is all about without ever having to go over budget.
+There are a few that are worth seeing that require admission, but your group can absolutely see what St. Louis is all about without ever having to go over budget.

 - Thomas Jefferson National Expansion Memorial Park (free-$) - This park not only includes the famous Gateway Arch but the Old Courthouse as well, where the Dred Scott court case was held.
 Your group can view the Arch from the outside for free but if you want to go up the tram to the top, you'll have to pay admission.
 The Courthouse, however, is free and offers free ranger-led programs.

 - Grant's Farm (free-$$) - Technically, Grant's Farm is free but parking is not.
 If you don't park in the main lot or walk to the park, then you don't have to pay to get in.
-And believe me, you'll want to spend a lovely spring or summer day exploring the animals, historic sites, and delicious German style Biergarten on site.
+And believe me, you'll want to spend a lovely spring or summer day exploring the animals, historic sites, and delicious German-style Biergarten on site.

 - St. Louis Zoo (free) - Believe it or not but one of the best zoos in the country, period, has no admission fee!
 You can get in free to see all the animals your heart desires, set in beautiful exhibits and enriched by knowledgeable trainers.
-They have many behind the scenes programs for a price, such as petting giraffes or taking a tour, that you might want to consider.
+They have many behind the scenes program for a price, such as petting giraffes or taking a tour, that you might want to consider.

 - St. Louis Art Museum (free) - Also in Forest Park, along with the Zoo and the Missouri History Museum, is the award-winning and absolutely free Art Museum.
 They don't cut corners when it comes to fine art and you'll see everything from Egyptian sarcophagi to Etruscan weapons, Monet's lilies, and German abstract art among others.

 - Cathedral Basilica of St. Louis (free) - A wondrous construction made to honor God's glory, the St. Louis Cathedral is a masterpiece.
 Whether or not you're Catholic, a tour of the Cathedral is recommended if for the history and architecture alone.
-Mass is always open to newcomers, if you so choose.
+Mass is always open to newcomers if you so choose.
 For self-guided tours, the Cathedral asks that you call ahead in case there is an ongoing wedding.
 Otherwise, there are scheduled tours daily.